lisafast/lacnotredame/content/water/qualityreports.md

 type = "article"
 +++

 Carol Doré has been volunteering as the Association water tester for years.
 Thank her when you see her!
-She collects and tests the water on a regular basis for phosphorus, nitrogen and also for e-coli bacterial contamination.
+She collects and delivers the water samples on a regular basis for phosphorus, nitrogen and also for e-coli bacterial contamination.
+Your association membership fees pay for the water testing.

 ## 2017 water testing results summary